Moremar/IT_tutorials/CyberSecurity/Linux/BashCommands.md

   It must be installed with `sudo apt install curl`
   `curl 'https://www.example.com/api.php' -G --data-urlencode 'param1=New York' --data-urlencode 'param2=aaa'`
   - `-v` : verbose
+  - `-I` : fetch the header only (HTTP or FTP), used for banner grabbing
   - `-o <FILE>` : save output to a file
   - `-s` : silent mode (do not show errors or progress bar)
   - `-G` : force an HTTP GET request (default to POST if `--data` or `--data-urlencode` is provided)